JoshDavis/web-app/PROPOSAL.md

 # Inspire

 Inspire is a fun and hip web application for students and young professionals.
-It allows users to type in their name and receive motivational advice.
+It allows users to type in their name and receive an inspirational response.

 ### Features
 - Users type in their name to receive free and friendly inspiration.